kayjan/bigtree/README.md

    4. From *nested dictionary*, using path-attribute key-value pairs or recursive structure
    5. From *pandas DataFrame*, using paths or parent-child columns
    6. From *polars DataFrame*, using paths or parent-child columns
+   7. From *interactive UI*
-   7. Add nodes to existing tree using path string
+   8. Add nodes to existing tree using path string
-   8. Add nodes and attributes to existing tree using *dictionary*, *pandas DataFrame*, or *polars DataFrame*, using path
+   9. Add nodes and attributes to existing tree using *dictionary*, *pandas DataFrame*, or *polars DataFrame*, using path
-   9. Add only attributes to existing tree using *dictionary*, *pandas DataFrame*, or *polars DataFrame*, using node name
+   10. Add only attributes to existing tree using *dictionary*, *pandas DataFrame*, or *polars DataFrame*, using node name
 3. [**➰ Traversing Tree**](https://bigtree.readthedocs.io/stable/bigtree/utils/iterators/)
    1. Pre-Order Traversal
    2. Post-Order Traversal